EuroEyes Cyclassics 2020 odds

 Who wins EuroEyes Cyclassics 2020?

-There is no odds at EuroEyes Cyclassics 2020 yet, but we had already found odds at Tour of Flanders 2020.
+There is no odds at EuroEyes Cyclassics 2020 yet, but we have found odds at Tour de France 2020.

 Who wins EuroEyes Cyclassics 2019?